kdoore/1335GitBook/pshapes-in-grid-regions.md

 We could use logic like this to define what shapes are drawn within a region.
 The logic is defined within the nested for-loops:

 `if( i < rows/2 && j < cols/2){  //draw region1 shapes   }`

+###Grid Logic - Select Grid Region based on i,j index values:
+In the code below, we add logic within the nested for-loops to select cells within a region.
+This will get to be complex if we try to add design logic using this approach.

 ```java